-We will return to this function in Section Provisional Definitions (page 45) to complete the definition of parity.
+We will return to this function in the next section Theorems in Practice (page 44) to complete the definition of parity.

-With and proofs
+1.8.3 With and proofs

 To use a dependent pattern match for theorem proving, it is sometimes necessary to explicitly construct the proof resulting from the pattern match.
 To do this, you can postfix the with clause with proof p and the proof generated by the pattern match will be in scope and named p.
 For example: